janzgraggen/ode_solver_tool/README.md

 ## Getting Started

 ### Dependencies
-To build and run the project, ensure the following libraries are installed:
+In this project, the following libraries are used:
 - [Eigen](https://eigen.tuxfamily.org)
 - [GoogleTest](https://github.com/google/googletest)
 - [muParser](https://beltoforion.de/en/muparser/)
 - [YAML-CPP](https://github.com/jbeder/yaml-cpp)

-If the dependencies are not automatically managed by CMake, initialize the submodules as follows:
+Dependencies should automatically be managed by CMake.
+If that's not the case please initialize the submodules as
+follows:
 ```bash
 git submodule update --init --recursive
 ```
-Here is the content formatted as a complete README document:

----

-# ODE Solver Project

-## Build Instructions
+### Build Instructions

-### Create a build directory and navigate to it:
+Create a build directory and navigate to it:
 ```bash
 mkdir build
 cd build
 ```

-### Use CMake to configure and build the project:
+Use CMake to configure and build the project:
 ```bash
 cmake ..
 cmake --build .